How Do I Calculate the Amount of FICA Tax Withholding?

 - For a total of 7.65 percent withheld, based on the employee's gross pay.

-Doing the Calculations for FICA Withholding for a Payroll
+Doing the Calculations for Payroll

 - The gross pay for a salaried employee is the amount of salary for that period (usually, the employee's annual salary divided by the number of pay periods).